 May I bring my spouse or partner?

 Though the campus is open to visitors on most weekends, spouses or partners are not permitted to stay on the Allegheny Farm campus with their Fellow during the week.
-On weekends, guests are able to visit most weekends.
+Most weekends guests are able to visit.